tomcx/tame4/README.md

 and STRING.
 There is also a special „type“ named INT1DP: It's an INT in the PLC, but in JavaScript the variable is of type float with 1 decimal place (i.e. a value of 568 in the PLC is 56.8 in JavaScript).
 The library provides built-in conversion of date and time values to formatted strings and REAL values can be rounded to a desired number of decimal places.
-For writing arrays and arrays of structures there is an option to choose only one array item to send to the PLC instead of the whole array.
 Another feature is the automatic structure padding for exchanging data with TwinCAT 2 and ARM-based devices (i.e. CX90xx) or with TwinCAT 3.
-TwinCAT 3 is supported with V3.4.

 Requirements